The Glacier Express tracks you at 29km/h to the heights of Switzerland’s vertiginous mountains amid green forests, turquoise lakes and rushing rapids.

-The Glacier Express straight tracks you to the heights of Switzerland’s vertiginous mountains amid seas of green, oceans of forest, turquoise lakes and rushing rapids.
-Actually, it’s more of a Swiss roll through epic landscapes along the iron arteries that traverse the frame of this curvaceous country from end to end.
-If Switzerland were a woman, she’d be a mother goddess with enormous breasts.
+It’s a Swiss roll through epic landscapes along the iron arteries that traverse the frame of this curvaceous country.
+If Switzerland were a woman, she’d be a mother goddess with huge breasts.

 Besides, what’s not to love?
 The Glacier Express, which first ran in 1930, crosses 291 bridges and chugs through 91 tunnels between the Matterhorn and St Moritz – an eight-hour journey into clouds, through pristine countryside, over roaring rivers, past towering rock walls and waterfalls.

 Flowers spill over the balconies of wooden chalets.
-Shops, church steeples, castles, and yellow, red, brown or blue shutters reflect in the huge glass windows as we rumble on through little towns flanked by mealie fields and garden orchards.
+Shops, church steeples, castles, and yellow, red, or blue shutters reflect in the glass windows as we rumble on through little towns flanked by mealie fields and garden orchards.
 Cowbells tinkle.
 Crows caw.
 A housewife sunbathes on the grass.
-Black-faced sheep frolic in a meadow.
+Sheep frolic in meadows.
 Village railway stations with names like Visp and Gletsch offer gateways to roads I have no time to explore.

-The wow moment comes at the Landwasser Viaduct, between Tiefencastel and Filisur in the Canton of Graubünden when the train crosses the Landwasser River that runs down from Davos.
-Built in just 14 months between 1901 and 1902, the limestone-built viaduct is 65m high and 136 m long.
+The wow moment comes at the Landwasser Viaduct, between Tiefencastel and Filisur in the Canton of Graubünden when the train crosses the river that runs down from Davos.
+Built in just 14 months between 1901 and 1902, the limestone-built viaduct is 65m high and 136m long.

 We used a Swiss Flexi Pass for all our train journeys in Switzerland and flew back to Johannesburg with Swiss International Airlines.